Skip down to: Making a cros Bríde

 Since there are so many different types of cros Bríde it’s difficult to give just one set of instructions.
 There are plenty of guides for the more popular four-armed type of cross, including videos such as this one:

-The following instructions given below are for a three-armed triskele type cross.
+The following instructions given below are for a three-armed triskele type cross, which I’ve decided to give since instructions for this type aren’t as commonly given.
 I follow the usual traditions and collect the rushes on the day of January 31st so they’re ready to use in the evening when they’re brought in with an invitation to Brìde.
-I avoid using any iron or steel in making the cros Bríde so I pull the rushes instead of cut them (it’s pretty easy to do), and I like to leave an offering of thanks after I’ve collected the amount of rushes I need.
+I avoid using any iron or steel in making the cros Bríde so I pull the rushes instead of cut them (it’s pretty easy to do), and I also cut the crosses down to size and even things up with just a thumbnail – no iron, again.
+I like to leave an offering of thanks after I’ve collected the amount of rushes I need.

 To make a three-armed triskele type cross, the principle is pretty much the same as with the four-armed cross, except you start off with two rushes, both of which are folded in half (only one is folded in the four-armed version).

-So to start, slot one of the rushes through the other:34
+So to start, slot one of the rushes through the other:38

 Moving sunwise, fold another rush in half and then slot it into place just next to the rush on the right: